robotframework/robotframework/doc/python/PythonTutorial.rst

 * If you do not know any editor, you can at least get started with `IDLE`_.
-It is included in the standard Python installation on Windows and can be installed also on other system.
+It is included in the standard Python installation on Windows and can be installed also on other systems.

 Variables